daveprowse/prom-live/README.md

 Most importantly, to install Prometheus see the first lab at [this link](./labs/lab-01/README.md).

+> Note: I don't recommend WSL, but if you have to use it, use an Ubuntu kernel.

 ## Kubernetes

 You might also be interested in running, and monitoring, Kubernetes.
 During the course I'll be monitoring the following: